-Dr. Aaron Ziegel is an Assistant Professor of Music History and Culture.
+Dr. Aaron Ziegel is an Associate Professor and Division Leader of Music History and Culture.
 He teaches courses on music in the United States of America, the full chronological span of Western art music, opera studies, symphonic literature, and writing about music.
 His teaching and advising engages with music majors, non-majors, and graduate students.
 His research publications range widely across the broad spectrum of American musics, encompassing such diverse outlets as American opera, film music, American popular song, and the army training camp music of World War I.

 Dr. Ziegel has also written about the music of Vernon Duke, a composer equally adept with both Broadway popular songs and classical concert music, in an article for the journal American Music (2010) that challenges the traditional understanding of Duke’s compositional style and career.
 An article in Music Research Forum (2011) compares the alternate film scores for Cocteau’s La Belle et la Bête composed by Georges Auric and Philip Glass.
 Additional articles on the pedagogy of music history appear in Engaging Students: Essays in Music Pedagogy (2014) and the Journal of Music History Pedagogy (2018).
 His research has been presented at annual meetings of the American Musicological Society, the Society for American Music, the College Music Society, the Nineteenth Century Studies Association, and the National Opera Association.
 He is also a frequent pre-concert lecturer for Baltimore-based ensembles including the Handel Choir of Baltimore and Pro Musica Rara.